Schirrms/iTop-SafeTrain/README.md

 ~~~

 This SQL query is only to execute on an iTop instance who had previously s_train fields added.
 Obviously, every new changes of trains in iTop update this field.

+## Team(s) of the train

+I was asked to be able to affect more specifically a 'subteam' within the train to a device.
+And this is the point when you start to think that using tags was not such a creative idea…

+But as the usage of the Train field in iTop is not only used in iTop, but also in some integrations, changing the train attribute from a Tag to, let's say an enumerate would have been a challenge.

+So I choose to add another tag field, train_team, and I will implement some php logic to control this field (hopefuly 🙂)

+This is where the 0.4.x branch starts.